Blaneczek/BladeOfLegend_ATBSystem/README.md

 ![atb_system](https://github.com/user-attachments/assets/dd45f40c-6826-458c-b025-c6fe10f13a89)

 # Introduction
 The system was created while participating in a game jam.
 The team and I were developing a classic 2D RPG with turn-based combat.
 The game was made using Unreal Engine 5 and C++.
-My task was to create the combat system and implement the designers' ideas, as well as integrate the system with the game's UI.
-The system consists of 6 types of activities: attack, defense, crystal skills, weapon skills, items, escape.
+</br>My task was to create the combat system and implement the designers' ideas, as well as integrate the system with the game's UI.
+</br>The system consists of 6 types of activities: attack, defense, crystal skills, weapon skills, items, escape.
 Each of them uses actions which are templates for skills which can be easily created in 9 different prepared types.
-The video demonstrates a sample gameplay showing most of the elements of the system: (https://www.youtube.com/watch?v=getVlf-3iAM or click the image below)
+</br>The video demonstrates a sample gameplay showing most of the elements of the system: (https://www.youtube.com/watch?v=getVlf-3iAM or click the image below)

 [![GAMEPLAY](https://img.youtube.com/vi/getVlf-3iAM/0.jpg)](https://www.youtube.com/watch?v=getVlf-3iAM)